Skip to content

 Arcelik Listed by thegentlemen Ransomware Group

 On May 1, 2026, Turkish appliance maker Arcelik was added to the leak site of the ransomware group known as thegentlemen.
-The company, which employs roughly 55,000 people and sells consumer products in more than 145 countries, had internal files exfiltrated during a ransomware attack.
+The company, which employs roughly 55,000 people and sells consumer products in more than 145 countries, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of people whose information was taken remains unknown, anyone who has interacted with Arcelik — as a customer, supplier, employee, or through shared vendor systems — may now face heightened risk of identity theft and doxxing.

-Confirmed Details of the Incident
+Reported Details of the Incident

 Public reporting indicates that internal files were stolen and are now hosted on thegentlemen’s leak portal.
 The listing appeared on May 1, 2026.
 Arcelik, also known by its stock symbol ARCLK, reported revenue of $11.8 billion in recent figures and operates 46 production facilities across 14 countries.
 No confirmed count of affected records has been released, and the precise data types inside the exfiltrated files have not been fully detailed in available reporting.
 The incident follows the group’s typical pattern of stealing data before encrypting systems and then threatening to publish it unless a ransom is paid.